Rhythm files

 Rhythm files location

-JJazzLab expects rhythm files to be in the User directory for rhythm Files.
-The location of this directory can be changed in the Options/Rhythms.
+JJazzLab expects rhythm files to be in the User directory for rhythm files.
+The location of this directory can be changed in the Options/Rhythms, as shown below.

 Rhythm files scanning

-Your rhythm files are scanned at startup only upon a fresh install, and the rhythm list is saved into a cache file.
+Your rhythm files are scanned at startup only upon a fresh install or an upgrade, and the rhythm list is saved into a cache file.

 This cache file is then used to get the rhythm list upon next startups, which is much faster than the initial scanning -especially if you have many rhythm files.